UsmanRajput07/100-days-js/readme.md

 Day 3: create a fuction that takes a two parameter the fist one is string the second is character , we are find the total character count in a given string
-Day 4: create a function call checktriangle that takes 3 parameters Day 5: reate a function to sort the given array to ascending order About
+Day 4: create a function call checktriangle that takes 3 parameters Day 5: reate a function to sort the given array to ascending order Day 6: Write a function to determine the weather a given string is a palindrome or not, palindrome is word , phase , number or other sequence of characters that reads the same backward as forward. ignore spaces , punctuation and capitalization

+About
 🚀 100 Days, 100 JS Problems: A daily journey of solving JavaScript problems to sharpen my coding skills.
 Follow along as I tackle a new challenge each day, sharing solutions, techniques, and insights.
 Perfect for anyone looking to strengthen their JS knowledge!